MicrosoftDocs/sql-docs/azure-sql/database/query-editor.md

 Query editor (preview) is a tool to run SQL queries against Azure SQL Database in the Azure portal.
 It's designed for lightweight querying and object exploration in your database.

+- For a quickstart on the query editor, see [Quickstart: Use the Azure portal query editor (preview) to query Azure SQL Database](connect-query-portal.md).
-For more advanced object explorer capabilities and management functions, use [Azure Data Studio](/sql/azure-data-studio/quickstart-sql-database) or [SQL Server Management Studio (SSMS)](connect-query-ssms.md).
+- For more advanced object explorer capabilities and management functions, use [Azure Data Studio](/sql/azure-data-studio/quickstart-sql-database) or [SQL Server Management Studio (SSMS)](connect-query-ssms.md).

-### Connect to the query editor
+## Connect via the query editor

 There are two authentication options for query editor - SQL Authentication and Azure Active Directory Authentication.